kushalbakshi/element-event/README.md

 3. Utility functions.
 See
 [example definitions here](https://github.com/datajoint/workflow-trial/blob/main/workflow_trial/paths.py)

-For more detail, check the docstring of the `element-trial`:
+For more detail, check the docstring of the `element-event`:

 ```python
 from element_event import event, trial